 - manage agitation or disruptive behavior

-He or she will probably stop or reduce the dosage of all drugs, unless they are absolutely necessary.
+The provider will also probably stop or reduce the dosage of all medications, unless they are absolutely necessary.

-Once an older patient develops delirium, you must manage the environment so that he or she feels oriented.
+To reduce the risk of delirium, or to help a patient who develops symptoms of delirium, the environment must be managed so that the patient feels oriented.
 Avoid moving the patient from one room or space to another unnecessarily, and try to keep staff changes to a minimum if possible.
 Encourage regular schedules for meals, tests, exercise, and monitoring.
 Family members, close friends, or even paid assistants should try to stay with the person in order to reduce the fear and anxiety often seen in delirium.

-Treat sleep problems, if possible, without drugs.
-Try warm milk or herbal tea, music, and massage in the evening, and keep nighttime noise to a minimum.
+Treat sleep problems, if possible, without medications.
+Try warm milk or herbal tea, music, and massage in the evening, and keep nighttime noise to a minimum – research has shown that these steps are more effective than medications and lead to better sleep quality.
 Dim lights left on at night can help decrease delusions or hallucinations.

-Encourage the patient to move and take walks three times every day, to practice range of motion exercises, and minimize the use of equipment that would keep him or her immobilized.
+Encourage the patient to move and take walks three times every day, to practice range of motion exercises, and minimize the use of equipment that would keep them immobilized.

 If an infection, pain, or other medical condition has been identified as a precipitating factor, ensure that it has been treated adequately.

-Physical restraints are only used as a last resort to keep the patient safe and prevent him or her from pulling out tubes or catheters.
-There’s no evidence that they reduce falls or other accidents.
+Physical restraints are only used as a last resort to keep the patient safe and prevent them from pulling out tubes or catheters.
+There’s no evidence that physical restraints reduce falls or other accidents.
 Worse, they keep the person immobilized and this increases the risk of developing pneumonia or pressure ulcers.
 Accidental strangling is even a possibility.
 Also, restraints and very strong medications are considered a form of involuntary treatment and may violate the rights of an agitated person.

 Professionals in social work and nursing are often quite skilled at helping people with delirium.
 Remember that a person suffering from delirium in the hospital may improve considerably once they return home to a familiar, stable environment.
 This should be kept in mind so that you don’t make the decision to place someone in a nursing home prematurely.